izikeros/blog/content/posts/notes/python_documentation_with_pdoc3.md

 tags: documentation, pdoc3, python, documentation generator
 title: Python project documentation from the code with pdoc3
 ---
-Sphinx seems to be most common tool for generating documentation.
+Sphinx seems to be the most common tool for generating documentation.
 If
 # Python documentation with pdoc3

 Generate html documentation: